 Reference Font Awesome in Your Project

-Link the files into the
+Link the core

 Yuss!
 You’re Ready to Add Icons

 Like Anakin said, it’s woooorking!
 All of our icons are now ready to do your project’s bidding.
 Learn how to add them to your project and then use their power to bring order and style to your UI!
 Add Some Icons!